szczyglis-dev/py-gpt/README.md

 - `Enable: capturing images from camera` *cmd.camera_capture*

 Allows `capture` command execution.
 If enabled, model will be able to capture images from camera itself.
-The `Execute commands` option must be enabled. *Default:* `False`
+The `+ Tools` option must be enabled. *Default:* `False`

 - `Enable: making screenshots` *cmd.make_screenshot*

 Allows `screenshot` command execution.
 If enabled, model will be able to making screenshots itself.
-The `Execute commands` option must be enabled. *Default:* `False`
+The `+ Tools` option must be enabled. *Default:* `False`

 ## Real Time